 Before I share with you what we are doing at Glacier Country Tourism, I want to take a moment to share with you an optimistic thought.

 The challenge that this outbreak represents to you, and to your family, friends and community is unlike anything we have seen before.
-We find ourselves having to process our way through uncertainty, understandable anxiety and heightened risk.
-At some point though, hopefully sooner rather than later, the world will return to normal.
 Throughout history, people have always risen to meet whatever challenges have been thrown their way—usually emerging stronger than ever.

 What is most important now is that you stay safe and healthy.
 To that end, here is what Glacier Country Tourism is doing to help share messaging about how to ensure the safety and health of our communities and industry.